 On this Good Friday as on many before, I consider anew the full range of torture and humiliation to which Jesus of Nazareth was subjected, physical and sexual.
 The latter is so traumatizing for the Church that we have covered it up – literally – covering Jesus’ genitals on our crucifixes.
 But the Romans (and others) who used crucifixion as more than a form of execution, as a form of state-sponsored terrorism – really lynching – to control subject populations were not inclined to respect the human or religious dignity, culture or customs of their targets.

 The mocking, taunting, forced stripping of Jesus was a sexual assault.
 He was, as so many of us are – women and men, children and adult – vulnerable to those who used physical force against him in whatever way they chose.
 Those who rush to say but he wasn’t raped, or at least he wasn’t raped miss the point.
+(And we don’t know that he wasn’t.
+We can only say the Gospels do not say that he was.
+But would they?)
 The combination of various forms of sexualized violence and lethal violence are potent dehumanizing expressions of dominance as in ritual castrations combined with lynching in the American South – and North.

 It is hard to think of Jesus that way.
 Hard to find images that preserve that historical perspective.
 (I couldn’t find any nudes that also portrayed him as a Semitic, Afro-Asiatic, man.)
 An internet search is not for the faint of heart.
 The sexualization of a bound man or woman is an obvious and a familiar trope in pornography.
 The association of Jesus with BDSM (bondage, discipline/domination, submission/sadomasochism) is horrifying (for me and for many others, but clearly not for all).
 The line between consensual sexual encounters and assault and sexualized murder is crystal clear for me.
 Crucifixion, like all forms of lynching, is depraved and should make us uncomfortable whatever our sexual pleasures.